logo

 Google Exploited in Phishing Campaign

-Google Exploit: Over 3,000 organisations, predominantly in manufacturing, fell victim to a sophisticated phishing campaign in December 2025 that leveraged Google’s own application infrastructure to bypass enterprise email security controls.
+Over 3,000 organisations, predominantly in manufacturing, fell victim to a sophisticated phishing campaign.
+This cyber attack came in December 2025 leveraging Google’s own application infrastructure to bypass enterprise email security controls.

 moveit